 To your abundant success,

-In my one-on-one coaching work, I help healers and spiritual entrepreneurs heal issues like imposter syndrome and fear of visibility so they can attract their soulmate clients consistently.
-If this article resonated with you, I invite you to connect with me via a free Business Consultation for Spiritual Entrepreneurs.
+In my one-on-one coaching sessions, I help healers and spiritual entrepreneurs heal issues like imposter syndrome and fear of visibility so they can attract their soulmate clients consistently.
+If this article resonated with you, I invite you to connect with me via a free discovery call.
 Let’s explore how we can grow your business together.